emaadmanzoor/beanstalkd-pycon2012-tutorial/README.md

 directory created by the `pygments.rb` gem.
 For me on OSX Lion, this was:
 `~/.rvm/gems/ruby-1.9.3-p194/gems/pygments.rb-0.2.13/vendor/pygments-main/pygments/styles/`

+Run the presentation in the terminal by executing the Ruby script in the `presentation` directory:
+`bundle exec bin/tkn beanstalkd-pycon2012.rb`

 ### Presentation Snapshots

 Here are some snapshots of the presentation in the terminal.
 We'll upload a screencast after